Conflict of Wings: Original novel

 Conflict of Wings was based on a story by Don Sharp who had written a number of films for Group Three Productions.
+He was inspired by walking around Norfolk and thinking of the conflict between airlines and the local area; he read a line in a guide book claiming Romans had buried their dead children in the local area which resulted in a story.
 He pitched the idea for the film to Group Three, and wrote it up as a novel and as a screenplay.
 Sharp wrote the screenplay in collaboration with John Pudney.

 A reviewer from the Sydney Morning Herald described the novel as follows:

 This reviewer's guess is that the story began as a film scenario, which could explain the precise, illustrative, uninspired style of the novel.
 Tasmanian-born Don Sharp has been in turn actor, broadcaster and film producer; and a background of that kind rarely favours the novel form.
 One sees its influence in sentences such as: "The villagers greeted Sally conventionally"-a playwright's note of guidance to a producer, rather than a novelist's picture of a scene ...
 Behind the quietly amusing account of this controversy [the storyline] is the larger question whether English tradition must bow before the needs of national security, and Don Sharp debates it with intelligent sympathy.
 But the novel suffers because his characters are wooden and shaped to convenient patterns.
 It is as if they require to be brought to life by good actors in one of those rural settings which English film producers contrive so well.

+The Brisbane Telegraph thought the novel "deserves to be welcomed with banners and trumpets.
+"Conflict of Wings" is innocent of fancy technique, and its simple prose seems to capture the cool, wind swept quality of the Norfolk marshes beloved by the author."